psd401/js-vnc-demo-project/README.md

 - Support more [rfb2](https://github.com/sidorares/node-rfb2) events and authentication.
 Including copy and paste on the client.
 - Make sure multiple monitors are supported and work well.
 - More mouse events
   - Not sure how at the moment, but mouse scrolling needs to be passed through as well.
+Understand how the client will read the event, but not sure how rfb2 will send to VNC.